ilkergul99/client/README.md

 ### Conclusion

 The `send_messages.py` script is an essential tool in a system designed to leverage advanced natural language processing capabilities of language models for analyzing and responding to queries based on a rich dataset of documents.
-It supports extensive use cases from academic research to commercial data analysis, providing a robust interface for user interaction and automated processing.